DWJJ-TV

-DWJJ-TV, channel 44, is a commercial relay television station owned by GMA Network Inc. Its transmitter is located at Mt.
-Landing, Jalajala, Rizal.
-This station primarily caters for audiences from the provinces of Cavite, Rizal, Laguna and Quezon except Batangas, which is a relay station of GMA 12 Batangas.
+DWJJ-TV (UHF channel 44) is a Philippine local television station owned by GMA Network, Inc. Its transmitter is located atop Mount Landing, Jalajala, Rizal.
+This station primarily caters for audiences mainly from the provinces of Rizal and Laguna through an ultra-high frequency band.
+Since May 2024, the transmitter station is also used as a single-frequency network relay for GMA Manila (DZBB-TV) through DTT UHF channel 15.